PEMapModder/HereAuth/README.md

 - [x] Time-based and attempts-based brute-force protection
 - [ ] Customized automatic authentication methods
     - [x] By "customized", I mean to customize _per player_!
 This basically refers to `/opt`
-- [ ] Customized multi-factor authentication methods
+- [x] Customized multi-factor authentication methods
 - [ ] Customized data masking when player is not authenticated
-    - [ ] Don't let impostors see what is in your inventory!
+    - [x] Don't let impostors see what is in your inventory!
-    - [ ] Don't let impostors see where you are!
+    - [x] Don't let impostors see where you are!
-    - [ ] Don't let impostors see what messages other plugins want to send to you!
+    - [ ] Don't let impostors see what chat messages are sent to you!
 - [ ] Account management commands
     - [ ] `/chpw`: change password
     - [ ] `/unreg`: unregister account
-    - [ ] `/opt`: change account options (things in `config.yml`:`DefaultSettings`)
+    - [x] `/opt`: change account options (things in `config.yml`:`DefaultSettings`)
     - [x] `/lock`: temporarily logout (deauthenticate) without entirely leaving the server
     - [ ] `/rename`: rename account
 - [x] Server-customized events to block when not authenticated